-(f) Intensive community integrated employment (ICIE): Services for people who are working in an individual, community integrated employment setting and require more than 40 hours of staff supports per month to maintain their employment.
+[f] (e) Intensive community integrated employment (ICIE): Services for people who are working in an individual, community integrated employment setting and require more than 40 hours of staff supports per month to maintain their employment.
 ICIE is the same scope of services as outlined in 8.314.5.10 NMAC.

-(g) Group community integrated employment: Group community integrated employment is when more than one eligible recipient works in an integrated setting with staff supports on site.
+[(g)] (f) Group community integrated employment: Group community integrated employment is when more than one eligible recipient works in an integrated setting with staff supports on site.
 Regular and daily contact with non-disabled coworkers or the public occurs.
 Group community integrated employment services may include but are not limited to activities to assist the individual to accommodate, maintain and advance from group to individual employment.

-(8) Behavioral support consultation services: The behavior support consultation supports the person's successful achievement of vision-driven desired outcomes.
+- the person's successful achievement of vision-driven desired outcomes.
 Behavior support consultation services identify behaviors that impact quality of life and provide specific prevention and intervention strategies to manage and lessen the risks these behaviors present.
 This service is provided by an authorized behavior support consultant and includes a positive behavior supports assessment and positive behavior support plan development; interdisciplinary team (IDT) training and technical assistance; and monitoring of an individual's behavioral support services.
 Services may be provided in person for training, evaluation or monitoring and remotely via telehealth as needed.
-Annual assessments require an in person interview or observation except when conducted during declared state or national emergencies or pandemics.
-Behavioral support services include:

-(a) Assessment of the person and their environment, including barriers to independent functioning;
+Amounts and units of behavioral support consultation services available per ISP year to eligible recipients must comply with limits outlined in the DDSD issued service standards.
+Requests from eligible recipients for behavioral support services with units over limits as outlined in the DDSD service standards will require submission of positive behavioral support assessment, positive behavioral support plan, behavioral crisis intervention plan, and PRN psychotropic medication plan as applicable.
+Annual assessments require an in-person interview or observation except when conducted during declared state or national emergencies or pandemics.
+Behavioral support services include: - (a) Assessment of the person and their environment, including barriers to independent functioning;